briko-org/document/Briko Project Writepaper.md

 ### **Yuhui Feng**

 Master of Applied Science from University of Toronto.
 Research areas include human-machine interactions of robotic systems, Integration and application of intelligent mechanics in industrial settings and healthcare industries.
 Years of experience in software development.

+### **Ju Huo**

+Over 20 years of experience in software development, architecture, and technology management.
+Founder of the pioneer enterprise search engine and cloud computing service company in China: Ginkgotek.
+Senior researcher of Shengda Innovations.
+He provides technical consulting services to international media corporations such as NYT Chinese and FT Chinese as an independent consultant.
+Ju is also one of the most influential bloggers in the technology and hacker/crypto field in China.

 ## Reference